kalirajeshwaran/imdbbotshortner1/README.md

 ## Commands
 ```
-• /logs - to get the rescent errors
+• /logs - to
-• /stats - to get status of files in db.
-* /filter - add manual filters
-* /filters - view filters
-* /connect - connect to PM.
-* /disconnect - disconnect from PM
-* /del - delete a filter
-* /delall - delete all filters
-* /deleteall - delete all index(autofilter)
-* /delete - delete a specific file from index.
-* /info - get user info
-* /id - get tg ids.
 * /imdb - fetch info from imdb.
 • /users - to get list of my users and ids.
 • /chats - to get list of the my chats and ids
-• /index  - to add files from a channel
+  - to add files from a channel
 • /leave  - to leave from a chat.
 • /disable  -  do disable a chat.
 * /enable - re-enable chat.